Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 Opportunities for Embedded Finance

 The beauty of embedded finance is that it streamlines financial processes.
-Before the development of embedded finance or banking, there was usually a gap between a consumer and the company they did business with.
+Before the development of embedded finance or banking, there was usually a gap between consumers and the companies they did business with.
 The consumer often needed a traditional financial services provider, such as a lender or bank, to bridge the gap.
 The bank would provide the credit or debit card a consumer used to pay for a purchase, or a lender would give a person a loan to buy a house, car, or other large purchase.

 With embedded finance, that third-party bank or lender disappears.
 Embedded finance companies have found a way to act as the bridge or close the gap between themselves and the consumer.
 Look at some embedded finance use cases to see where you can make room for your own company within this sector: